Resilient-Labs/complex-api-bootcamp/README.md

 ### Goal: Display data returned from an api

 This API gives the user a random Kanye gif with a random Kanye quote whenever the button is clicked.
-I did this with two APIs for this project.
+I used two APIs for this project with the help of an IF statement from the fetch function.

 ![alt tag](complexapiSS.png)